chutesai/chutes-api/data/example.md

 CHUTES_API_URL=http://127.0.0.1:8000 chutes register

 # Build an image.
-cd data/
 poetry shell
-pip install torch vllm  # Needed for this build example chutes build vllm_example:chute --public --debug --wait
+pip install torch vllm  # Needed for this build example chutes build data/vllm_example:chute --public --debug --wait
 # Don't wait for the build, just ctrl+c and end it.
 # XXX mark it built so we don't have to wait.
 docker exec -it chutes-api-postgres-1 psql -U user -d parachutes -c "update images set status = 'built and pushed'"